 i.
-Board and Senior Executive Structure, role, responsibilities.
+Board and Senior Executive Structure, Role, Responsibilities.

 The Board meets at least quarterly to execute its oversight responsibilities.
 This includes establishing the Company's risk appetite and decision-making relating to certain matters which are considered of strategic importance.
 In line with the vision and with the assistance of the committees and senior management in the corporate strategic planning exercise, the Board establishes the corporate/business strategy and objectives with the interest of all stakeholders including shareholders in mind.
 The Board in particular considers the relevant legal, regulatory and supervisory requirements within which the Company operates.
 The strategy and objectives provide the business with sufficient guidelines for formulating goals for each unit, designing policies and procedures and for acquiring and allocating the resources needed to attain those objectives.
-As of year-end 2021, the Board consists of eight (8) directors with the Chief Executive Officer (CEO) as the executive chairman.
-Effective November 2021, the Chief Financial Officer was appointed as an executive director.
+As of year-end 2022, the Board consists of seven (7) directors with the CEO as the executive chairman.